AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

 ## Conclusions

 Take a moment to reflect on what you have just done; you have taken an ackermann AMR from mere concept to driving around a virtual track under its own intelligence.
-You have done it with ROS so you can deploy this synthetically trained model to a real robot.
+You have done it with ROS, so you can deploy this synthetically trained model to a real robot.
 Great job!

 ## Appendix: How to Revert Changes You Have Made to this Repository

-If you have made a change to a file and now the project isn't working and you are not sure what to do; feel free to simply revert back to the original state of this repository.
+If you have made a change to a file and now the project isn't working, and you are not sure what to do; feel free to simply revert to the original state of this repository.

 Open your terminal and enter this command to navigate to the git repository: